Last updated: 2022-12-14

 Create a single table entry with testData.sql

-When we run the test for the first time, we have to wait a bit for the Docker container to start, depending on our environment.
-It may also be useful to already cache the image beforehand using docker pull mysql:8.0
+Docker must be available and running when the test is executed.
+When we run the test for the first time we have to wait a bit for our container to be available.
+It may be useful to already cache the image beforehand using docker pull mysql:9.1

 to avoid issues with the download.
 Our test should now go through without errors.